Ada-Developers-Academy/cs-fun-interview-practice/04/bipartition-graph.md

 ## Problem Statement

-For this exercise, create a function `possible_bipartition` which takes in an adjacency list representing a graph of puppies, `dislikes`, to determine if the puppies can be divided into two groups where no two puppies that are known for fighting each other are in the same group.
+Create a function `possible_bipartition` which takes in an adjacency list representing a graph of puppies, `dislikes`.
+The function should determine whether the puppies can be divided into two groups where no two puppies that dislike each other are in the same group.

 Given a set of N puppies, we would like to split them into two groups of any size to use two play areas.

-Formally, if `dislikes[i] = [a, b]`, it means puppy `i` is not allowed to put in the same group as puppy `a` or puppy `b`.
+Formally, `dislikes[i] = [a, b]` means puppy `i` cannot be in the same group as puppy `a` or puppy `b`.

 Dislike is mutual.
 If puppy `a` dislikes puppy `b`, puppy `b` also dislikes puppy `a`.
+Two puppies that dislike each other will fight.

 Return `True` if and only if it is possible to split the puppies into two groups where no fighting will occur.
 Otherwise, return `False`.